arvigeus/AZ-204/NOTES.md

 - `az ? deployment` or `az webapp` means you are using [App Service](./Topics/App%20Service.md) (needs App Service Account). `az containerapp` means you are using Container Apps. `az container` means Container Instance.
 May sound obvious, but I want to point that out.
 - `az acr create` creates registry, doesn't run anything.
 To run docker image use `az acr build` (quick task)
 - Changing SKU is scaling up/down operation.
 Autoscaling is scale in/out operation.
+- A storage account connection string contains all the information needed to connect to Blob storage, most importantly the account name and the account key.